Climate conscious architecture comes first when thinking about climate crisis mitigation

 Comparing the impact of climate resilient architecture versus air conditioning shows why climate conscious architecture is so important in climate crisis mitigation.

 When talking to people about climate mitigation in cities, one is sometimes confronted with the viewpoint that smart solutions around microgrids, air conditioning, renewable energy around photovoltaics, wind energy, etc. will solve all climate issues in cities in the future.
 However, while all these things will certainly play an important role when designing climate resilient cities, all they can do is to make it a little less worse, and important as these topics are, they should come second after climate resilient building.

 But before we dive deeper into the reasons for this, let’s briefly shine some light on the situation that we are dealing with:

 Urbanization, Climate Crisis and their Consequences

-The combination of climate crisis and urban heat islands can already today create weather conditions that exceed the physiological limits that humans can survive.
-This happens in hot and humid climates, when the wet-bulb temperature exceeds 35°C. In these conditions, the body cannot cool itself anymore by sweating and even healthy individuals cannot sustain such wet-bulb temperatures even in the shade sitting next to a fan.
+The combination of climate crisis and urban heat islands can already create weather conditions today that exceed the physiological limits that humans can survive.
+This happens in hot and humid climates, when the wet-bulb temperature exceeds 35°C. In these conditions, the body cannot cool itself down anymore by sweating and even healthy individuals cannot sustain such wet-bulb temperatures, even in the shade sitting next to a fan.
 Such conditions have been observed and are increasing in frequency, jeopardizing especially the health of vulnerable persons (but in general also the productivity of the entire population.)